wp-plugins/accesspress-pinterest/readme.txt

 * User friendly - very easy to configure and setup.
 * Shortcodes and widgets available.
 * Super support - get support via email/support forum/online chat.

+= Pro Features: =
+★ Add custom pin it buttons.
+★ 40 icon sets available to choose for custom pin it buttons.
+★ Upload your own pin it button.
+★ Define the position of the custom pin it button.
+★ Option to show the pin it buttons always or on hover.
+★ Comapctibility with mobile devices.
+★ Supports custom post types and custom taxonomies.
+★ Options to enable or disable the pin it button for each posts and pages.
+★ Options to display the pin it buttons for home page, front page, posts, pages, categories, archives.

+= Premium upgrade =

+For premium upgrade please go [here](https://accesspressthemes.com/wordpress-plugins/accesspress-pinterest-pro/)

 = Some Useful Links =
 * <strong>Support Email</strong>: support@accesspressthemes.com